You’ve probably gone hiking once or twice. If you love being outdoors, it might even be your favorite way to spend time.

-Although it's tempting to venture off into the unknown and discover hidden caves and fields of flowers within your immediate hiking area, it's generally best practice to stick to the trails.
+Although it's tempting to venture off into the unknown for the sake of discovery, it's generally best practice to stick to the trails.

 If you become lost on a trail, it's more likely that you will be found by other hikers.